FederatedLearningAalto/FederatedLearningAalto.github.io/paperreview.md

   - Analyzes the convergence of D-SGD under data heterogeneity, introducing the concept of neighborhood heterogeneity, which couples communication topology with data distribution differences.
 Proposes learning data-dependent topologies to mitigate the adverse effects of data heterogeneity, enhancing convergence rates.

+- Zhou, Y., et al. (2022). **"Sharper Convergence Guarantees for Asynchronous SGD."**
+  - [Proceedings of Machine Learning Research (PMLR)](https://proceedings.mlr.press) *(Link to paper needed)*
+  - Provides an improved theoretical analysis of asynchronous SGD's convergence, particularly in non-convex optimization scenarios.
+Offers convergence rates that depend on average gradient delays rather than maximum delays, presenting a more realistic assessment of asynchronous SGD's performance in practical settings.